nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 [TOC]

 ## Introduction
-In today's hectic society, there are so many activities that happen in our daily lives.
-With a never-ending list of tasks, deadlines, events and anniversaries to keep up with, your life is in such a disorganised mess.

-Tracking these daily activities on a to-do list application can be daunting.
-Clicking so many buttons only to type in what is essential for the activities is so cumbersome that it is hard for you to maintain it as a habit to organise your life.
+In today's hectic society, our lives feel like a never-ending procession of tasks, deadlines, events and anniversaries to keep up with.
+Tracking these daily activities on a to-do list can be daunting.
+Many todo list apps have too many buttons that you have to click through just to add a task, and user interfaces that are so cumbersome it is hard for you to make it a habit to use.

-Have you ever wish for a nifty tool that you can use to manage all your daily activities in distinct categories, and suggest to you which one you want to complete first?
+Ever wished for a tool that can manage all your daily activities in distinct categories, and suggest to you which one you want to complete first?
 Well, look no further as Uncle Jim's Discount To-do List is here to save your day.

-Uncle Jim's Discount To-do List (UJDTDL) is a revolutionary mouse-free personal task manager that helps you to keep track of your daily activities with a single command.
-Gone are the days where you had to use several mouse clicks, navigating through sophisticated and unintuitive interface just to add a simple task to your schedule.
-The command line interface is not only flexible but remarkably easy to use.
+Uncle Jim's Discount To-do List (UJDTDL) is a revolutionary mouse-free personal task manager that helps you to keep track of your daily activities through the power of your keyboard.
+Gone are the days where you had to click through several pages of menus, navigating through unintuitive interface just to add a simple task to your schedule.
+Our command line interface is not only flexible but remarkably easy to use.
 Just type out the command hit enter!

 Moreover, we know that you understand your activities better.
-So, we built UJDTDL that enables you to create your very own categories to organise your activities.
+So UJDTDL allows you to create your very own categories to organise your activities.
 At the same time, UJDTDL is capable of scheduling floating tasks for you if you do not have a fixed time for them.
-Lastly, our unique product is intelligent to sieve out urgent deadlines that you are concerned about and serve up reminders for you, so you will no longer overlook another significant activity.
+Lastly, our unique product will intelligently sieve out urgent deadlines and serve up reminders for you so you will no longer overlook another significant activity.

-So, if you are excited, let's get started with our user guide.
+So if you are excited, then let's get started!

 ## Quick Start